volodymyrhudyma/blog/content/blog/2020-07-04-client-side-vs-server-side-rendering-in-react-what-to-choose.md

 ---
-title: Client-side vs server-side rendering in React.
+title: Client-side vs server-side rendering.
 What to choose?
 tag:
   - JavaScript
 teaser: Server-side rendering has become increasingly popular in recent years.